 But is that really the best solution?
-The traffic offense lawyers of Strickland, Agner & Associates don’t think it is.
+The traffic offense lawyers of Strickland Agner Pittman don’t think it is.
 We believe you should protect your rights and contact an attorney instead.

 The stakes may be higher than you imagine.
 When you plead guilty to a traffic ticket in North Carolina:

 - You must pay a fine and court costs.

 - You get points added to your driving and insurance records.

 - Depending on your offense and record, you may lose your license.

 - You will see your auto insurance premiums, in all likelihood, increase.